- Glossary

 -

 Estimated revenue.
-This is the projected income for the fiscal year.
-This income should include only the profits made from the sale of goods.
-In addition, it will include a sales forecast and an estimation of the cost of goods sold (COGS).
+This represents projected income for the fiscal year, encompassing profits from goods and services sold, along with a sales forecast and estimation of the cost of goods sold (COGS).

 -